igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/codingpuzzle/matrix/spiralnumbers/SpiralNumbers.md

 [Puzzle files](.)

 Write a function that accepts an integer `n` and returns a spiral numbers matrix (size n x n).
-Numbers in matrix are placed according to spiral - starting top left corner and then go Right //return Down //return Left //return Up //return Right...
+Numbers in matrix are placed according to spiral - starting top left corner and then go right, down, left, up, right...

 ## Examples